 The holiday season brings an increase in crimes; specially, theft.
 This is the case of last week’s thief suspect who was featured in The Orland Park Police Department’s “Wanted Wednesday”.
 The video shows a man wearing a suit while walking out of a store to jingle bells.
 The suspect is wanted for stealing a credit card and purchasing $30,000 worth of merchandise.
 You read correctly, he spent $30,000!
 As we can see, this is not “your regular porch thief” but being fully aware of recent crimes in your area can prevent a resident from falling victim.
 While police do their best to solve crimes, working with them is key.
 The Chicago Police Department encourages residents to take additional precautions during the holidays.
 The following tips from their Chicago Police website can help you avoid theft situations that could disturb your holiday spirit.

-Packages: Many of the thefts happening in the community are thefts of packages from the front of houses and apartment buildings.
-Don’t have any packages delivered to your front door that cannot be brought into your home immediately.
+Many crimes in the community are package theft.
+These are simply taken from the front of houses and apartment buildings.
+Its best not to have any packages delivered to your front door if they can’t be brought into your home immediately.
 Criminals are walking streets waiting for an invitation to take any packages left on steps or doorways and these become easy pickings for them.
 Fences cannot stop a thief with an eye for packages.
 Have packages delivered to an Amazon or UPS locker, your office, or have a neighbor pick them up.
 If you have clear glass windows in your apartment or condo foyer, have a manager put in an opaque covering where packages might be left.

 The home page on the Chicago Police website provides a list of the most recent crimes by district under “recent news”.
-Click here to visit https://home.chicagopolice.
+Click here to visit.